aagindi/aagindi.github.io/_posts/2023-07-18-tech-report-steam-wrapper.markdown

 readTime();
 </script>

 Is this an enterprize quality solution to this problem?
 Hell no. Look at the link I'm fetching from!
-There are surely many improvements that can be made to bring this in line with commercial quality.
+It probably doesn't even work if you're using a modern browser.
+(Hint for Firefox users - click on the padlock icon next to the address bar, click on the one in the pop-up, and then select "Disable protection for now") There are surely many improvements that can be made to bring this in line with commercial quality.
 However, this is not a commercial application.
 The situation is strictly personal, so it's acceptable for the solution to be as well.